Board of Directors

 The Board meets monthly to discuss policy issues and current events with NACFOR management.
 Board resolutions require a two-thirds majority in order to be passed.

 John was born in Nakusp and has been a long standing resident in the area.
 Over the years, he has volunteered his time and energy to many non-profit organizations.
 John was on the Board of Directors of the Nakusp Mud Racing Association for at least 14 years.
 The organization donated thousands of dollars to the Children’s Hospital, Arrow Lakes Hospital, Search and Rescue and many other non-profit organizations in the community.
 John also spent many hours involved with the Nakusp Minor Hockey Association.
 Over the course of 15 years, he volunteered on the Board as Ice Manager and Referee in Chief, on the bench as team First Aid personnel and spent many hours on the ice as a referee.
-John looks forward to serving on the NACFOR Board.
-He sees there is a lot to learn but is ready to take on the challenge.
-John has worked in the forest industry for approximately 30 years in both ground-based and cable logging operations.
-For the last 22 years, John has been operating a feller-buncher.
+John has worked in the forest industry for approximately 35 years in both ground-based and cable logging operations.
+For the last 27 years, John has been operating a feller-buncher.
 He is a second generation logger, following his father’s footsteps.
 John lives just outside of the Village of Nakusp with his wife Louella.
 They have two sons who are currently living in the Okanagan working in the trades of their choice.
 John joined the NACFOR Board of Directors in November, 2013.